CaptainProton42/DynamicWaterDemo/docs/README.md

 }
 ```

-The second pass is just a `SpatialMaterial` with albedo set to black and a higher render priority.
+The second pass is just a `SpatialMaterial` with albedo set to black and a *higher* render priority (so that front faces are drawn in front of back faces).

-The resulting material will draw the *inside* of the mesh whatever color we set it to and the *outside* plain black.
+The resulting material will draw the *inside* of the mesh whatever color we set from `speed` and the *outside* plain black.
 Since the camera culls every fragment above the water surface (its near plane), it will draw the colored inside of objects that intersect the surface.
-The viewport texture will then be black where there is no intersection and colored where a hull intersects.
+The viewport texture will then be black where there is no intersection and colored for all areas where a hull intersects.

 We can also give information about the speed of objects to the `CollisionViewport` by setting the `speed` uniform of the shader which will then be written to the red channel.